Digital Storytelling Project

 - The impact of disease in care of the complex client

-- The demonstration of critical thinking in the design of a complex client with case management concerns
+- The demonstration of critical thinking in the design of a complex client with case management concerns and health promotion needs

 - The trends of labs, results, and assessment findings